-- □ When our plan is reviewing your appeal, we take a careful look at all of the information.
+- □ When we are reviewing your appeal, we take a careful look at all of the information.
 We check to see if we were following all the rules when we said no to your request. - □ We will gather more information if needed, possibly contacting you or your doctor.